No Products in the Cart

 Egg yolk: Eggs are one of the highest natural sources of vitamin D and considered as appropriate food for strong bones and joints in kids.
 Just one whole large egg provides 50% of vitamin D required for the day.
 It helps to maintain strong bones and teeth.
 Those who can, can opt for fish (salmon, sardines) also as a source of vitamin D.

 Banana: The yummy bananas are a great source of magnesium, which plays an important role in activating vitamin D in the body.
 Journal of the American osteopathic Association, suggests that- it is essential to consume the recommended amount of magnesium to obtain the optimal benefits of vitamin D. So while bananas don't have vitamin D directly, it enables absorption.
 This speciality makes it the best kids food for strong bones.
 In addition, bananas are also a great source of quick energy (simple carbs) and prebiotic fibre (for digestion) for kids.
 Win-win!

-Moringa: Moringa is a superfood.
-It has 3 times more calcium than milk which makes it an excellent food to treat weak or damaged bones.
+Moringa: Moringa is a superfood and is another good option for calcium containing food.
+It has 3 times more calcium than milk which makes it an excellent food to build stronger bones.
 Some studies also indicate that moringa can heal damaged bones.
 All these qualities make it the best food for strong bones and joints in kids.
 Dried moringa leaf powder has 17 times more vitamin D than fortified milk.
 In addition to this, it's a fix for digestion troubles, immunity and iron.
 (Some easy ways to moringa)

 Ragi: It is said that no other plant source provides calcium the way ragi can.
 It also has vitamin D and along with calcium it helps in bone development in children.
 It can also help in improving bone strength.
 It is a whole grain that is gluten free also and can be used in baking cakes and cookies.(Easy nutritious ragi recipe)